mesos/logstash/README.md

-  add TCP and UDP port `514` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[514-514]` to the list in the file `/etc/mesos-slave/resources` on every Mesos slave in the cluster.
+  add TCP and UDP port `514` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[514-514]` to the list in the file `/etc/mesos-slave/resources` on every Mesos agent in the cluster.

-* If you are going to enable `collectd` monitoring, add TCP and UDP port `25826` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[25826-25826]` to the list in the file `/etc/mesos-slave/resources` on every Mesos slave in the cluster.
+* If you are going to enable `collectd` monitoring, add TCP and UDP port `25826` to the resources for the `logstash` role, e.g. by adding `ports(logstash):[25826-25826]` to the list in the file `/etc/mesos-slave/resources` on every Mesos agent in the cluster.

 * That Mesos cluster must have the `docker` containerizer enabled.

-* A Docker server must be running on every Mesos slave on port 2376, to be used by the `docker` containerizer.
+* A Docker server must be running on every Mesos agent on port 2376, to be used by the `docker` containerizer.

 * Every Docker server must have an API version compatible with our Docker client,